-This is a regular pass that allows unlimited travel on all city bus routes including the Akai Kutsu bus and the Burari-kanko SAN rosen (mentioned above).
+This is a regular pass (link in Japanese) that allows unlimited travel on all city bus routes including the Akai Kutsu bus and the Burari-kanko SAN rosen (mentioned above).
 The pass costs ¥600 for adults and is only ¥100 more than the Burari Pass which might make it worth your while, although it does not include the Blue Line section.
 It can be purchased at customer service centers across the city and onboard the buses themselves.

 Subway One-Day Pass

 Valid on all municipal subway lines, this subway pass (link in Japanese) costs ¥740 for adults and is valid for one day.
 You can purchase it at customer service desks at Yokohama, Shin-yokohama, Kamiooka and Center-Minami stations and in subway stations too.

 Combined Bus and Subway One-Day Pass